SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Related Work

-\textit{Tracking-by-association} paradigm decouples detection and tracking, regarding tracking as a post-processing step following object detection.
-The conventional workflow~\cite{3dbase,simpletrack,bytetrack,sort} first detects objects in each frame with accurate detector.
-Subsequently, the detected objects are associated with existing trajectories. by handcraft features such as appearance similarity~\cite{QD-3D,sort}, geometric distance~\cite{centerpoint,TransFusion,tap}, and IoU~\cite{3dbase,simpletrack}.
-To achieve one-to-one associations between detected objects and existing trajectories, Hungarian~\cite{hungarian} or greedy matching are often applied.
-Tracking-by-association paradigm achieves further advancements when combined with query-based detectors.
-Specifically, learning modules such as GNN~\cite{GNN3DMOT,ptp}, LSTM~\cite{QD-3D,TripletTrack}, and Transformers~\cite{cmdt} are employed to merge multifaceted information.
+\textbf{Tracking-by-detection.} Traditional tracking methods in 2D or 3D~\cite{3dbase,simpletrack,bytetrack,sort} follow the \textit{Tracking-by-detection} paradigm, which decouples detection and tracking, regarding tracking as a post-processing step.
+Early works associate targets with existing trajectories by handcrafted features such as appearance similarity~\cite{QD-3D}, geometric distance~\cite{centerpoint,TransFusion,tap,dort}. \textit{Tracking-by-detection} paradigm achieves further advancements when combined with query-based detectors.
+Specifically, learning modules such as GNN~\cite{GNN3DMOT,ptp} and Transformers~\cite{cmdt,dqtrack} are employed to merge multifaceted information.
 However, detection and tracking are complementary yet non-independent tasks.
 This partitioned paradigm design does not effectively optimize both tasks simultaneously.